xmtp/xmtp-dot-org/docs/faq.md

 ### Does XMTP have a maximum message size?

 Yes.
-Messages sent on the XMTP network can be up to 1MB only.
+Messages sent on the XMTP network are limited to just short of 1MB (1048214 bytes).

 For this reason, XMTP supports [message attachments](#does-xmtp-support-message-attachments).